roro4x/manga-bot/README.md

 # rand-grab-manga-bot
+This is Telegram Bot Mangakaka!
-Random manga chapter grabler Bot from Readmanga.live
+*It's can grab random manga chapter from Readmanga.live and than send to telegram channel.*

+### What do you need for run it:
+- need to download https://phantomjs.org/download.html and put in *phantomgo* dir
+- create folder "chapter"